-(25) "Commission" or "EQC" means Environmental Quality Commission.
+(29) "Commission" or "EQC" means Environmental Quality Commission.

-(26) "Constant Process Rate" means the average variation in process rate for the calendar year is not greater than plus or minus ten percent of the average process rate.
+(30) "Constant process rate" means the average variation in process rate for the calendar year is not greater than plus or minus ten percent of the average process rate.

-(27) "Construction":
+(31) "Construction":

-(a) Except as provided in subsection (b) of this section means any physical change including, but not limited to, fabrication, erection, installation, demolition, or modification of a source or part of a source;
+(a) Except as provided in subsection (b) means any physical change including, but not limited to, fabrication, erection, installation, demolition, or modification of a source or part of a source;

 (b) As used in OAR 340 division 224 means any physical change including, but not limited to, fabrication, erection, installation, demolition, or modification of an emissions unit, or change in the method of operation of a source which would result in a change in actual emissions.